 Bishop Sanborn’s attempt to link Cardinal Newman with Baron von Hügel

-This is an addendum to the previous pieces critiquing Bishop Sanborn’s indefensible comments about Cardinal Newman, made in a reaction video made in November 2022.
-In this video, the bishop accused Newman of having ‘remained a Protestant down deep’ and of holding modernist principles and ideas about conscience.
+This is an addendum to the previous pieces answering Bishop Sanborn’s criticisms of Cardinal John Henry Newman.
+It was originally a response to a video made in November 2022, in which the Bishop accused Newman of having “remained a Protestant down deep” and of holding modernist principles and ideas about conscience.

 As mentioned, I have already shown the falsity of the final statement – that Newman’s ideas of conscience were ‘precisely modernist’.
 His ideas were, in fact, the same as Bishop Sanborn’s.

-Let’s also note that Bishop Sanborn has made claims about von Hügel and Newman before, in an article on his blog.
-While this claim did there enjoy the presence of a footnote, it contained no reference or mention of von Hügel himself.
-It merely consisted of an extract from one of Newman’s Anglican works, which Bishop Sanborn called ‘thoroughly modernist’ and compared it to ‘the arch-modernist excommunicate Alfred Loisy.’[1]
+Let us being note that Bishop Sanborn has made a similar claim about von Hügel and Newman before, in an article on his blog.
+While this claim did there enjoy the presence of a footnote, the footnote provided no evidence of such association or even mention of von Hügel.
+Instead, it merely consisted of an extract from one of Newman’s Anglican works, which the Bishop called “thoroughly modernist” and comparable to “the arch-modernist excommunicate Alfred Loisy.”1

 Needless to say, this is irrelevant, and does not prove anything about Newman as a Catholic – nor that he was ‘very friendly’ with von Hügel.